-We have audited the accompanying financial statements of Arbor Trace Condominium Association, Inc. (the "Association") a Florida corporation, which comprise the balance sheet as of December 31, 2022, and the related statements of revenues, expenses and changes in fund balances, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Tower Pointe at Arbor Trace Condominium Association, Inc. (the "Association") a Florida corporation, which comprise the balance sheet as of December 31, 2022, and the related statements of revenues, expenses and changes in fund balances, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Arbor Trace Condominium Association , Inc. as of December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Tower Pointe at Arbor Trace Condominium Association, Inc. as of December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.